-At least 24 killed as fierce wildfire rages in Portugal
+Portugal fire leaves 57 people dead

 Portugal's president, Marcelo Rebelo de Sousa, offered a word of comfort to those still battling the fires and said that "all that could be done was done."

+Britain issued a travel warning for its citizens warning them of the fires in Portugal and urging them to be careful while visiting or driving through woodland areas.

+"Around 2.6 million British nationals visited Portugal in 2015.
+Most visits are trouble-free," the British Foreign and Commonwealth office said in a statement.

-On Friday, Portugal's National Authority for Public Safety issued wildfire alerts due to high temperatures, low humidity, and strong winds.
+On Friday, Portugal's National Authority for Public Safety issued wildfire alerts due to high temperatures, low humidity and strong winds.

 Last year, thousands of firefighters battled at at least 12 huge fires across the country.